How to read descriptions of software libraries

 Then restart aiccu: $ sudo /etc/init.d/aiccu restart.
 Now, your eth0 will have its own IPv6 address in the routed (Yxxx) subnet.

-8. Enable IPv6 for the rest of your LAN.
+Step 8.
+Enable IPv6 for the rest of your LAN.
 This step is also very easy.
 We will install radvd ($ sudo apt-get install radvd) and configure it to advertise your routed network prefix.
 Create a file at /etc/radvd.conf with the following content:

 interface eth0 {